-Bwindi Impenetrable National Park is famous for being a habitat for the endangered mountain gorillas in Uganda.
+Bwindi Impenetrable National Park is famous habitat for the endangered mountain gorillas in Uganda.
 The Reserve was set up in 1942 and afterwards elevated to Bwindi Impenetrable National Park in 1992.
 Found in southwestern Uganda, Bwindi Impenetrable National Park is part of the Bwindi Impenetrable Forest placed along the Democratic Republic of Congo border next to the Virunga National Park on the edge of the western Great Rift Valley.
 It consists of 331 square kilometers of tropical forest with both montane and lowland forest and is accessible barely on foot.
 The Bwindi Impenetrable National Park is a UNESCO-designated World Heritage Site with one of the richest ecosystems in Africa and a diversity of animal and bird species.

 The park is a habitat for some 120 species of mammals including 7 diurnal primates and about 30 elephants, 346 species of birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos and many endangered species.Bwindi Forest is a safe place for gorillas, colobus monkeys, chimpanzees and lots of birds like hornbills and turacos.
 The park is mainly distinguished for gorillas, where half the world’s population of the endangered Mountain Gorillas is found.
 There are four habituated Mountain Gorilla groups open to tourism: Mubare, Habinyanja, Rushegura near Buhoma and the Nkuringo group at Nkuringo.
 The biologically diverse park derives its names from the local language ‘Bwindi’ (dark place) which defines the impenetrable nature of its thick forests.